 The wide trail improved to a narrow grassy track once the falls were behind us and the crowds disappeared.
 The only people we saw on our 10 mile traverse above St. Mary Lake were a few other CDTers heading north.
-The trail was overgrown with swaying greenery and bear scat, but the walking was sublime.
+The trail was overgrown with swaying greenery and bear scat, and the walking was sublime.
 Wind whipped up whitecaps on the lake surface, but trees kept our atmosphere tranquil.

 Following the shore straight east, I got the feeling that we were walking out of the mountains.
 Central Montana looked flat, and it finally occurred to me that I was walking along the continental divide.
 The real thing!
 Or close to it at least.
 That struck me as being pretty cool.

 Near the foot of the lake the trail turned south into another burn section to take us up a bulge into another valley, back into the mountains.
 Afternoon light stretched shadows to the left and made the baby pine trees shimmer.
 Behind us, the mountains were hazy silhouettes crowned with tufts of cloud.
 In a see of snags, I stopped to ponder the existence of two healthy trees.
 I wanted to ask them why they survived when so many others did not.
 What did they know?